slaninas/tostr/README.md

 ## Known limitations/issues
-- There are multiple processes spawned for each account check and relaying, twint also takes some time to process so it's slow, I tested it with 40 accounts and it took almost a minute to check if there were any new tweets for them.
+- ~~There are multiple processes spawned for each account check and relaying, twint also takes some time to process so it's slow, I tested it with 40 accounts and it took almost a minute to check if there were any new tweets for them.~~ (under 4.5 s now)
 - twint is a Twitter scraper that currently works but who knows for how long
 - Doesn't work for retweets by users you follow (twint has `--retweets` option but it's extremely slow 1.5 vs 30 s for some accounts)
-- But it shows replies by peiple you follow (is that good or bad?)
+- But it shows replies by people you follow (is that good or bad?)
-- Tweets containing ' or " are not relayed
+- ~~Tweets containing ' or " are not relayed~~

 ## TODOs
-- [ ] Use existing websocket crate instead of spawning websocat process
+- [x] Use existing websocket crate instead of spawning websocat process
-- [ ] Find solution better than spawning nostril process
+- [x] Find solution better than spawning nostril process
-- [ ] Parallelization, async?
+- [x] Parallelization, async?
 - [ ] Follow Twitters redirects and send original url to nostr
 - [x] ~~Add proper logging~~
 - [ ] Check timestamps that are used for twint's --since option, if the new tweets check takes too long some tweets may get ignored during the next check